|Levi Zeigler Leiter

-Nestled away in the rolling hills of the Franklin County area of southern Illinois lays the forgotten town that in 1904 was only a breath away from being the nation's capitol.
-It was here that in 1901 a Chicago multi-millionaire named Levi Zeigler Leiter, and his son Joseph brought the family fortune and began building a small empire.
-After buying 8000 acres of land, Joseph began sinking the coal mine that would become the original headquarters for the nationally known Zeigler Coal Company.
+Nestled away in the rolling hills of the Franklin County area of southern Illinois lays the forgotten town that, in 1904, was only a breath away from being the nation's capital.
+It was here that in 1901 a Chicago multi-millionaire named Levi Zeigler Leiter and his son Joseph brought the family fortune and began building a small empire.
+After buying 8000 acres of land, Joseph started sinking the coal mine that would become the original headquarters for the nationally known Zeigler Coal Company.

-Leiter was so sure that his mine would be the largest and the most modern, he used champagne instead of water to mix the cornerstone concrete with.
-For good measure he threw in a couple expensive diamond rings and his gold watch into the mix.
-Engraved in the cornerstone was the date of 2004, because Leiter claimed his mine modernization would be a hundred years ahead of its time.
+Leiter was so sure that his mine would be the largest and the most modern that he used champagne instead of water to mix the cornerstone concrete.
+He threw in a couple expensive diamond rings and his gold watch into the mix.
+Engraved in the cornerstone was the date of 2004 because Leiter claimed his mine modernization would be a hundred years ahead of its time.

-In 1903 Joseph began clearing the land around the mine, and with a blank check and the blessing of his father, Levi Zeigler Leiter, and the support from his wealthy friends from Chicago, Joseph began making plans for the future.
-Among the Leiter family friends were super-rich Potter Palmer, Marshall Field, and George Pullman, who together made up a very large portion of the nation's wealth.
-Along with the wealth came the prestige and power that could open a lot of important doors, and one of the doors that was always open, were the doors to the White House where the President often granted political favors through large financial contributions.
+In 1903 Joseph began clearing the land around the mine, and with a blank check, the blessing of his father, Levi Zeigler Leiter, and the support from his wealthy friends from Chicago, Joseph began making plans for the future.
+Among the Leiter family friends were super-rich Potter Palmer, Marshall Field, and George Pullman, who made up a large portion of the nation's wealth.
+Along with wealth came prestige and power that could open many important doors.
+One of the doors that were always open was the door to the White House, where the President often granted political favors through significant financial contributions.

-In 1880 George Pullman, the owner and founder of the Pullman railroad car and coach company, had built his own company town just south of Chicago, and the Leiters saw an opportunity to do the same thing in Franklin County.
-President Roosevelt always considered himself a country boy at heart and had a love for hunting and fishing, and the Leiters knew they had the area that would satisfy the Presidents favorite pastime.
-Here on the Leiter property in Franklin County was an abundance of quail and ducks, buffalo and deer, and plenty of rabbits and squirrels, and they knew it was perfect spot for the President to live.
-Joseph hired the same architect who had laid out the design for Washington DC, to come to Franklin County to design the town he planned to build.
+In 1880 George Pullman, the owner and founder of the Pullman railroad car and coach company, had built his own town just south of Chicago, and the Leiters saw an opportunity to do the same in Franklin County.
+President Roosevelt always considered himself a country boy at heart and loved hunting and fishing, and the Leiters knew they had the area that would satisfy the President's favorite pastime.
+Here on the Leiter property in Franklin County was an abundance of quail and ducks, buffalo and deer, and plenty of rabbits and squirrels, and they knew it was the perfect spot for the President to live.
+Joseph hired the same architect who had laid out the Washington DC design to visit Franklin County to design the town he planned to build.

-The design would be likened to the nation's capitol with a circle and streets running from it like spokes from a wagon wheel.
-As Leiter began building his town, he decided to name it Zeigler in honor of his father's middle name.
-The Leiters and their rich friends knew it was time to flex their powerful financial muscles and call in the political favors, and attempt to convince the President to move the White House and the nation's capitol to the Leiters Franklin County town of Zeigler.
+The design would be likened to the nation's capital, with a circle and streets running like spokes from a wagon wheel.
+As Leiter began building his town, he named it Zeigler in honor of his father's middle name.
+The Leiters and their wealthy friends knew it was time to flex their powerful financial muscles, call in political favors, and attempt to convince the President to move the White House and the nation's capital to the Leiters Franklin County town of Zeigler.

-He built a large fence around his mine that resembled an army fort, and mounted large search lights and several large caliber "Gattling Guns" around his mine and the towns entrances, and issued orders to the gun slinging thugs he had hired as security guards, that they were to "shoot to kill" any trespassers.
-Joseph continued to build his town which consisted of a large two story colonial style office building in the center of the circle, and a large personal home that was located along with a company store on the circle.
-He built schools and a hospital, and donated land so the local churches could be built.
+He built a large fence around his mine that resembled an army fort, mounted large searchlights and several large calibers of "Gattling Guns" around his mine and the town's entrances, and issued orders to the gun-slinging thugs he had hired as security guards, that they were to "shoot to kill" any trespassers.
+Joseph continued to build his town, which consisted of a large two-story colonial-style office building in the center of the circle and a sizeable personal home that was located along with a company store on the circle.
+He built schools and a hospital and donated land so the local churches could be built.
 Joseph's "master & slave" attitude finally led to his downfall in the coal industry, and after a few severe mine explosions, he got out of the business in 1910 and leased his holdings to the Bell and Zoller Coal Company.
 His dreams and plans were shattered, and he returned to Chicago and continued to be very successful in other businesses.

-Bell and Zoller kept the town of Zeigler moving in a forward progress, and reached its peak in 1926 when it boasted a population of nearly 7000 residents, 3500 employees, and 174 businesses.
-When the great depression hit the nation, few people in Zeigler recognized the impact of it.
-The Bank of Zeigler was one of only a few banks that survived the depression, by flying in gross amounts of money from St. Louis.
-In an effort to show investors their desire for survival, the bank officials ask for, and received special permission and special plates from the US Treasury department and printed their own money and put it into circulation.
-The business began moving from Zeigler, and with the decline in the coal business, so did a lot of the residents.
+Bell and Zoller kept the town of Zeigler moving in forward progress and reached its peak in 1926 when it boasted a population of nearly 7000 residents, 3500 employees, and 174 businesses.
+When the great depression hit the nation, few people in Zeigler recognized its impact of it.
+The Bank of Zeigler was one of only a few banks that survived the depression by flying in gross amounts of money from St. Louis.
+To show investors their desire for survival, the bank officials asked for and received special permission and plates from the US Treasury department.
+They printed their own money and put it into circulation.
+The business began moving from Zeigler, and with the decline in the coal business, so did many residents.

-During the early 1940's a Memorial Board was erected on the circle that honored the men who were serving in the military.
-It is surprising that the small town of Zeigler provided over 450 men to the military during the war efforts, and the board was later replaced with a stone monument that honored those who lost their lives in the wars.
-As the years passed the demand for coal continued to dwindle as did the population of Zeigler and today the town has a population of 1749 (in 2016), and is a mere shell of what it once had been.
+During the early 1940s, a Memorial Board was erected on the circle that honored men serving in the military.
+Surprisingly, the small town of Zeigler provided over 450 men to the military during the war efforts, and the board was later replaced with a stone monument that honored those who lost their lives in the wars.
+As the years passed, the demand for coal continued to dwindle, as did the population of Zeigler and today, the town has a population of 1749 (in 2016) and is a mere shell of what it once had been.

-Today there is not a trace of the large coal mine, the mine office in the circle, or the hospital and company store.
-The large home Leiter built for his residence has been remodeled and is still located as a private residence on the circle.
-Once in a while the name of Joseph Leiter may be mentioned in a conversation between history buffs or from an elderly resident, but to the younger generation, Zeigler is just the small town where they live.
-They have no idea that their town was once within a human breath of becoming the home of the Presidential White House, and the nation’s capitol.
+Today there is no trace of the large coal mine, the mine office in the circle, or the hospital and company store.
+The large home Leiter built for his residence has been remodeled and is still a private residence on the circle.
+Once in a while, the name of Joseph Leiter may be mentioned in a conversation between history buffs or from an elderly resident, but to the younger generation, Zeigler is just the small town where they live.
+They have no idea that their town was once within a human breath of becoming the home of the Presidential White House and the Nation's capitol.